 - people with family members who have warts,

-- People who have a weakened immune system: especially adults and children who have had an organ transplant or who have a serious disease like cancer or AIDS, and
+- people who have a weakened immune system: especially adults and children who have had an organ transplant or who have a serious disease like cancer or AIDS, and

-- people with atopic conditions like eczema.
+- people with atopic diseases like eczema.

 The viruses multiply in the skin.
 If someone has a weakened immune system, their body isn't always able to successfully fight them off.
 Other people have a greater risk of getting warts because they have more frequent contact with the viruses.